 The following equity-oriented practices provide the framework for Ambitious Instruction: Accelerating Learning.

 - Focusing on culturally and linguistically responsive teaching practices that promote learning

 - Leveraging technology to empower students to create, collaborate, communicate, and think critically

-The Division of Library Media Services provides leadership in developing PreK-12 school library media programs to support student achievement.
+The library media services office provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.